GoogleCloudPlatform/podcast/site/content/post/episode-178-the-linux-foundation-with-chris-aniszczyk/index.md

 Mark Mandel will be at [Tokyo Next](https://cloud.withgoogle.com/next/tokyo/) in July and will be at [Open Source in Gaming](https://events.linuxfoundation.org/events/open-source-summit-north-america-2019/program/co-located-events/) the day before the [Open Source North America Summit](https://events.linuxfoundation.org/events/open-source-summit-north-america-2019/attend/about/) in August.

-{{< transcript "[MUSIC PLAYING] MARK MANDEL: Hi, and welcome to episode number 178 of the weekly Google Cloud Platform podcast.
+{{< transcript "[MUSIC PLAYING] MARK MANDEL: Hi, and welcome to episode number 178 of the weekly Google Cloud podcast.
 I'm Mark, and I'm here with Mark as well.
 How are you doing, Mark? " >}}

 MARK MIRCHANDANI: I'm Mark.
 I'm also Mark.
 How are you, Mark?